 - Historic value last 365 days: The customer’s total number of page-views for the last year.

-- Historic value last 365 days: The customer’s total number of page-views for all time – or rather, going back as far as the dataset itself.
+- Historic value all time: The customer’s total number of page-views for all time – or rather, going back as far as the dataset itself.

 - Predicted future value next 365 days: The customer’s expected number of page-views for the next year.